 1. Anker PowerLine II

 Anker PowerLine has been deemed the best Lightning cable by outlets such as The Wirecutter and The Business Insider.
-PowerLine II is even more durable than the previous version (around 40% more durable, according to Anker) and couples that durability with an affordable price and a lifetime warranty.The PowerLine II is available in 1ft, 3ft, 6ft, and 10ft lengths, fit for anyone’s needs.
+PowerLine II is even more durable than the previous version (around 40% more durable, according to Anker) and couples that durability with an affordable budget and a lifetime warranty.The PowerLine II is available in 1ft, 3ft, 6ft, and 10ft lengths, fit for anyone’s needs.
 Although the previous version of PowerLine cables is also available with USB Micro-B and USB-C connectors, at August 2017, the PowerLine II is only available with a Lightning connector.
 All 3-10ft cables are available in black, white, blue, and red colors, while the 1ft cables are only available in black or white.

 Anker’s experience in making durable charging cables shines in this product, as the most common issues people have with any charging cable have been taken care of.
 Issues like the connector head breaking off, or the cable/connector joint tearing open have been addressed with a sturdy connector head, reinforced connection between the cable and the connectors, and different super-durable materials being integrated into the cable itself.